Episode

 Dr. Sam Beckett leaps into

-Frank Bianca (leapee played by Robert Jacobs), a popular hair stylist,
+Frank Bianca, a popular hair stylist,

 tells everyone to get down and then goes off to check on Kyle who he